-High Altitude Training: How to Increase O2 in Cells
+High Altitude Training: How to Increase Oxygen in Cells Naturally

-In order to get most benefits of higher altitude training for sport performance, VO2max and endurance, an athlete can go to high altitude and train there.
+In order to get most benefits of higher altitude training for sports performance, VO2max, and endurance, an athlete can go to high altitude and train there.

-However, repeated trips have less strong effect due to reduced physiological abilities to adapt to one stimulus only: low oxygen levels (or hypoxia) that is present in air at high altitude.
+However, repeated trips have a less strong effect due to reduced physiological abilities to adapt to one stimulus only: low oxygen levels (or hypoxia) that are present in the air at high altitude.